A Welcoming Hub for Iraqi Culture and Community

 As part of its ongoing commitment to collaboration, the Iraqi Canadian Society hosted a meeting on February 13, 2023, with a delegation from the Assyrian Aid Society.

-The meeting took place at our Mississauga office and focused on discussing each organization’s projects and exploring opportunities for future cooperation.
+Held at our Mississauga office, the meeting focused on discussing each organization’s projects and exploring opportunities for future cooperation.
 Both sides expressed enthusiasm about working together to support the Iraqi community in Canada and contribute to humanitarian efforts in Iraq.

 11th General Conference Elects New Leadership for the Iraqi Canadian Society